Vishal-Singh-Heer/Vishal-Singh-Heer.github.io/README.md

 ### 1. Setting Up Your Repository

 At the heart of GitHub is Git, a version control system that tracks changes to your projects over time, similar to maintaining a detailed investment history.
-This feature is invaluable for updating your resume as your experience grows.
+This practice mirrors Andrew Etter's advice on the importance of version control for efficient, collaborative documentation, making Git an essential tool for managing your professional narrative.

 - **Task**: Begin by creating a new repository on GitHub to house your resume and any related materials.
 - **Detailed Steps**: